(CNN Student News) -- Students will explore contemporary applications of the U.S. Constitution.

 Then, have the students consider their groups' constitutional powers in a modern-day context.
 Ask: How might the system of government outlined in the U.S. Constitution be used to address current events?
-Brainstorm with students a list of topics in the news, such as the War on Terror, gun control or immigration.
+Brainstorm with students a list of topics in the news, such as the economy, wars in Iraq and Afghanistan, health care and the environment.
 For each issue, have students generate critical questions that address what role, if any, government should play.
 (Note: The questions will vary depending on the grade level and interest of the students.)

 Reorganize students into groups of five, with each group having one representative from the executive, legislative and judicial branches, the states and the people.
 Then, assign one of the critical questions posed above to each group.
 Have groups prepare diagrams to illustrate what powers, if any, the federal or state governments or the people have in responding to these critical questions.
 Students should include the relevant text from the U.S. Constitution in their diagrams.

 After each group has presented its diagram, hold a class discussion on the following:

 1. Has the original intent of the Constitution changed since it was written in 1787?

 2. How might the story of the U.S. read in the absence of a Constitution?

 3. Why do you think that the framers of the Constitution organized the government into three branches?

 4. What powers does the federal government have?
 What powers are reserved for the states?
 What powers are reserved for the people?

 5. Why do you think that the document allowed for powers to be extended to individual states and citizens?

 6. In what ways do you think that the U.S. Constitution is an effective document?